Shifting abortion laws cause confusion for patients, clinics

 Republican Gov. Kristi Noem, an ardent opponent of abortion, said in a statement that “doctors who knowingly break the law and prescribe these medications to end a human life will be prosecuted.”

+Still, there is concern that the order may be only temporary and the law may again go into effect later, creating additional confusion.

+“It’s terrible for patients,” she said.
+“We are really nervous about what is going to happen.”

-Groves reported from Sioux Falls, S.D.
-AP writer Dylan Lovan contributed from Louisville, Kentucky.
+Groves reported from Sioux Falls, South Dakota.
+AP writers Dylan Lovan contributed from Louisville, Kentucky; Adriana Gomez Licon from Miami; and Kim Chandler from Montgomery, Alabama.